25258

 Alix got his international debut for Wales in 2003 and went on to make 33 appearances.

-After retirement Alix’s opened a property portfolio, running a successful property business for many years.
-Alix also worked in a consultancy capacity with medical firm, Depuy Synthes, where he drew upon his elite knowledge to help advise practice in orthopaedic surgery.
+After retirement, Alix opened a property portfolio, running a successful property business for many years.
+Alix also worked in a consultancy capacity with medical firm Depuy Synthes, where he drew upon his elite knowledge to help advise practice in orthopaedic surgery.

 Alix has combined his passion for health and fitness and his altruistic nature, helping to raise over £100,000 for charitable causes.
-He Alix organised and took part in two long distance bike rides, including ‘The Battle to Brive’ which saw participants cycle 650 miles from Pontypridd, South Wales to Brive in the South of France.
-He has also taken part in the Ride Across America covering over 3000 miles in a week, on three occasions raising money for Asthma UK.
+Alix organised and took part in two long distance bike rides, including ‘The Battle to Brive’ which saw participants cycle 650 miles from Pontypridd, South Wales to Brive in the South of France.
+He has also taken part in Ride Across America, covering over 3,000 miles in a week, on three occasions, raising money for Asthma UK.

-In his 30s Alix was finding some day-to-day tasks confusing and difficult, he was developing anxiety, prone to aggressive outbursts which he couldn’t remember the following day.
+In his 30s Alix was finding some day-to-day tasks confusing and difficult, he was developing anxiety, and was prone to aggressive outbursts which he couldn’t remember the following day.

 But it was a series of events in 2019 that left Alix feeling that he needed to get help.
 He went on a bike ride – a trip he had taken hundreds of times – but he completely blacked out and didn’t know where he was or how to get home.
 Another incident involved setting fire to the kitchen while cooking.

-Alix then went to his GP and went on to have MRI scans, DTI scans, meetings with doctors, neurologists and after which he got the diagnosis of probable chronic traumatic encephalopathy and early onset dementia.
-The probable is because it is only confirmed during a post-mortem but the signs are well known.
+Alix then went to his GP and went on to have MRI scans, DTI scans, meetings with doctors and neurologists, after which he got the diagnosis of probable chronic traumatic encephalopathy and early onset dementia.
+It is called ‘probable’ because it is only confirmed during a post-mortem but the signs are well known.

-Wanting to know if he was alone in what he was experiencing, Alix reached out to those he had played along side.
-He was shocked to find out that over 50% of them were also struggling in some way with some far worse than him.
+Wanting to know if he was alone in what he was experiencing, Alix reached out to those he had played alongside.
+He was shocked to find out that over 50% of them were also struggling, with some far worse than him.

 In 2023 Alix organised and took part in The Big Rugby Swim, which saw a team of Rugby Union players racing against a team of Rugby League players in a relay across the English Channel.